George Armstrong Custer: Family and ancestry

 Custer's paternal ancestors, Paulus and Gertrude Küster, came to the North American English colonies around 1693 from the Rhineland in Germany, probably among thousands of Palatines whose passage was arranged by the English government to gain settlers in New York and Pennsylvania.

+Custer's maternal ancestors were of English and Ulster Scots descent, having ancestries from England and Northern Ireland.

 According to family letters, Custer was named after George Armstrong, a minister, in his devout mother's hope that her son might join the clergy.

 Birth, siblings, and childhood

 Custer was born in New Rumley, Ohio, to Emanuel Henry Custer (1806–1892), a farmer and blacksmith, and his second wife, Marie Ward Kirkpatrick (1807–1882), who was of English and Scots-Irish descent.
 He had two younger brothers, Thomas and Boston.
 His other full siblings were the family's youngest child, Margaret Custer, and Nevin Custer, who suffered from asthma and rheumatism.
 Custer also had three older half-siblings.
 Custer and his brothers acquired a life-long love of practical jokes, which they played out among the close family members.

 Emanuel Custer was an outspoken Jacksonian Democrat who taught his children politics and toughness at an early age.
 In a February 3, 1887, letter to his son's widow Libby, Emanuel related an incident from when George Custer (known as Autie) was about four years old:

 "He had to have a tooth drawn, and he was very much afraid of blood.
 When I took him to the doctor to have the tooth pulled, it was in the night and I told him if it bled well it would get well right away, and he must be a good soldier.
 When he got to the doctor he took his seat, and the pulling began.
 The forceps slipped off and he had to make a second trial.
 He pulled it out, and Autie never even scrunched.
 Going home, I led him by the arm.
 He jumped and skipped, and said 'Father you and me can whip all the Whigs in Michigan.'
 I thought that was saying a good deal but I did not contradict him."